In The Guide

 One thing I would stress about almost any type of baby product is this: never buy used or accept a hand-me-down mattress.

-While you might be okay if you know exactly what you’re looking for, some studies have linked the use of older crib mattresses with an increased risk of SIDS.
+While you might be okay if you know exactly what you’re looking for, some studies have linked the use of old crib mattresses with an increased risk of SIDS.
 A study published in 2002 by the British Medical Journal concluded that there was a “…valid statistical associated between sudden infant death syndrome and the use of an infant mattress previously used by another child…” and I would therefore never recommend letting your baby sleep on a used crib mattress.

 Other reasons not to purchase a used crib mattress:

 - They’re unsanitary.
-Crib mattresses are magnets for poop and pee and you have no idea how well the previous owners took care of it.
+Crib mattresses are magnets for poop and pee, and you have no idea how well the previous owners took care of it.
 Pretty icky stuff.

 - They can be full of dust mites (or even bed bugs).
-An improperly cleaned mattress can be a dustmite or bedbug gateway into your home.
+An improperly cleaned mattress can be a dust mite or bedbug gateway into your home.

 - Crib mattresses don’t last forever.
 A used mattress may not have a lot of life left in it.
 If it’s starting to sag or lose its support, it might not be safe to use anymore.